Shopify/hydrogen-v1/docs/framework/preloaded-queries.md

 </aside>

-To test a preloaded query, enable the `logger.showQueryTiming` property in your [Hydrogen configuration file](https://shopify.dev/custom-storefronts/hydrogen/framework/hydrogen-config#logger).
+If you have a suspense waterfall detected, then you can log request timing information by enabling the `logger.showQueryTiming` property in your [Hydrogen configuration file](https://shopify.dev/custom-storefronts/hydrogen/framework/hydrogen-config#logger).

 The [`showQueryTiming`](https://shopify.dev/custom-storefronts/hydrogen/framework/hydrogen-config#logger) property logs the timeline of when queries are being requested, resolved, and rendered.
 If a query is preloaded, but isn't being used, then a warning displays in the server log: